kesondrakey/kesondrakey.github.io/fluxtower2.md

 </style>

 <div style="background-color: #343A54; padding: 10px; color: white;"> <!-- Updated background color -->
-<strong>(<a href="https://ameriflux.lbl.gov/sites/siteinfo/US-VT2" target="_blank">US-VT2</a></strong> measures carbon, water, and energy fluxes
-in a no-till corn–soybean rotation on a working farm in the Midwest that uses cover crops! 🍃
+<strong><a href="https://ameriflux.lbl.gov/sites/siteinfo/US-VT2" target="_blank">US-VT2</a></strong> is an eddy covariance tower that measures carbon, water, and energy fluxes on a working farm (no-till corn–soybean rotation) in the Midwest that uses cover crops! 🍃
+Data for this site are available on
+              <a href="https://ameriflux.lbl.gov/sites/siteinfo/US-VT2" target="_blank">AmeriFlux</a>
 </div>

 <!-- Add the banner grid-container here -->
 <div class="grid-container">